leknarf/loadcanary/NODELOADLIB.md

 * `LogFile.close()`: Close the file.
 * `Reportable.next()`: clear out the interval statistic for the next window.

-Refer to the `Statistics` section near line 910 of [nodeloadlib.js](http://github.com/benschmaus/nodeload/tree/master/dist/nodeloadlib.js) for the return value of the `get()` and `summary()` functions for the different classes.
+Refer to the `stats.js` for the return value of the `get()` and `summary()` functions for the different classes.

 ## HTTP-specific Monitors ##

 A collection of wrappers for `requestLoop` functions that record statistics for HTTP requests.
 These functions can be run scheduled with `SCHEDULER` or run with a `ConditionalLoop`.
+See `evloops.js`.

 **Functions:**